OXCAM LNCP

 • Integrate environmental enhancement and climate adaptation approaches with ambitious place-making and sustainable growth.
 By providing enhanced integration of natural capital considerations we can develop infrastructure and housing with sustainability at its core.

 • Test and trial emerging and developing mechanisms and policy approaches that deliver the ambitions of the 25 Year Environment Plan at significant scale.
+Developing evidence and consistent, replicable, scalable approaches, tools, and mechanisms to support high standards and embed the environment and society at the heart of progress.

 • Work with stakeholders at sub-regional level to address spatial risks and opportunities across boundaries and organisations.
 The environment is not constrained by administrative boundaries, and delivering significant positive environmental outcomes requires long-term coordinated action by all sectors.